 \subsection{Proposed Design}

 Hydrostatic transmissions are an alternative to cable transmissions to remotely actuate leg joints, leading to low-inertia robotic legs/exoskeletons.
 As discussed in section~\ref{section:related_work}, adjustable static load compensation was proposed previously for a robotic leg using elastic bands, a screw transmission and a clutch.
-A pump, an accumulator and a motorized valve can do the same functions in the hydraulic domain, and can be shared to multiple joints if using more valves as shown in Fig.~\ref{fig:proposed_concepts} includes an equivalent adjustable passive force unit (yellow) relying instead on a pump, an accumulator and a motorized valve.
+The proposed design in Fig.~\ref{fig:proposed_concepts} includes an equivalent adjustable passive force unit (yellow) relying instead on a pump, an accumulator and a motorized valve.

 Since it acts in parallel, the passive force unit does not impede the force bandwidth of the main motor and may not increase significantly the backdriving force if designed properly.

 The proposed design in Fig.~\ref{fig:proposed_concepts} also includes a sharing unit (red) that uses an array of valves to share actuation for both legs.
 This design can assist both in-phase and out-of-phase tasks thanks to the modularity of hydraulic valves.
 Note that the state-of-the-art exoskeletons rely on buckling cables or differential gearboxes to either assist in-phase or out-of-phase tasks, as discussed in section~\ref{section:related_work}.
-To assist both type of tasks, these state-of-the-art concepts would need extra switching mechanisms like clutches would be need needed.
-In the hydraulic domain, the hydrostatic transmissions can be a fluidic differential and switching is possible using valves.
-This way, three motors and three valve units could assist a multifunctional 6-DOF lower-limb exoskeleton.
-During the swing phase, the user backdrives the swinging leg being connected to the low-pressure tank.
+To assist both type of tasks, these state-of-the-art concepts would need extra switching mechanisms like clutches.
+In Fig.~\ref{fig:proposed_concepts}, during the swing phase, the user backdrives the swinging leg being connected to the low-pressure tank.
 For in-phase tasks like squatting, the pressure is shared and the flow is split between the legs.
 The hydrostatic transmissions is thus a fluidic differential.

 To the authors’ knowledge, this is the first robotic design to integrate both an adjustable passive force unit and a sharing unit.
-This design is implemented experimentally in this paper.
-The authors believe that merging the two design principles is more complex when using clutches, brakes and gearboxes, instead of with hydraulic components like here.
-Still, the passive unit and sharing functions add extra components to the system.
+This design is implemented experimentally in this work.
+The authors believe that merging these two design principles would be more complex using clutches, brakes and gearboxes, instead of hydraulic components like here.
+Still, the passive unit and sharing functions needs extra components.
 The following case study compares this concept to a fully actuated one by the selection of off-the-shelve components.